Common careers include:

 register with the provincial and territorial apprenticeship office.

 You can then start earning a salary while you learn the trade.

-secondary school students who are interested in apprenticeship.
+special programs for secondary school students who are interested

-These programs offer early training in the trades and opportunities
+in apprenticeship.
+These programs offer early training in the

 Skilled tradespeople have meaningful, lucrative and long-term

 careers, not just jobs.
 The level of advancement is up to the